dbelik/booking-api/README.md

 in the project directory to launch the API container.
 Additional tools can be launched by specifying them with `COMPOSE_PROFILES` variable.
 For example, to launch pgadmin, set `COMPOSE_PROFILES=pgadmin`.

+## Swagger Documentation

+The API documentation is available using Swagger.
+After launching the project locally, you can access the Swagger UI at `localhost:8000/api/docs`.